 If you already have a website then you should really consider reviewing it closely and ask yourself these 4 questions:

-Does your website layout and content adapt mobile devices and the various sizes, from mobile phones to tablets in the various brands and operating systems that currently exist?
+Does your website layout and content adapt to mobile devices and the various sizes, from mobile phones to tablets in the various brands and operating systems that currently exist?
 It is quite important that your website provides users with a friendly mobile experience, as currently the market share is starting to level between Desktop at 54% and Mobile at 36% and Tablet with 10%.
-Is becoming crucial that websites can adapt and provide a uniform experience to all your potential and current customers when navigating across any device.
-In a related study it was identified that 85% of adults think that a company’s website when viewed on a mobile device should be as good or better than its desktop version.
+It’s becoming crucial that websites can adapt and provide a uniform experience to all your potential and current customers when navigating across devices.
+In a related study, it was identified that 85% of adults think that a company’s website, when viewed on a mobile device, should be as good or better than its desktop version.

 Do you have the right amount of information, clearly organised, so that users can easily navigate through?
-According to Hubspot, 38% of people will stop engaging with a website if the content or layout are unattractive.
-Your website and messaging should be single minded and well organised.
-For example, a retail businesses should engage their customers to browse their products and complete their journey with a purchase.
-Or a service based business should engage their potential clients to view all their services and book online or contact them with an enquiry.
-Not only is it important that the content is easy to navigate but that it also provides users with a informative journey through the content, from the homepage all the way through to the final goal, ensuring they have access to all the information and detail they require, to make their decision with minimal effort.
-The aim is to have a seamless and user friendly user journey that ensures users enjoy their experience and return to your site, as 88% of online consumers are less likely to return to a site after a bad experience.
+According to Hubspot, 38% of people will stop engaging with a website if the content or layout is unattractive.
+Your website and messaging should be single-minded and well organised.
+For example, a retail business should engage their customers to browse their products and complete their journey with a purchase.
+Or a service-based business should engage their potential clients to view their services and book online or contact them for an enquiry.
+Not only is it important that the content is easy to navigate but that it also provides users with an informative journey through the content, from the homepage all the way through to the final goal, ensuring they have access to all the information and detail they need to make their decision with minimal effort.
+The aim is to have a seamless and user-friendly user journey, that ensures users enjoy their experience and return to your site, as 88% of online consumers are less likely to return to a site after a bad experience.

-Does your website look/feel good and does it match your brand?
+4. Does your website truly represent your brand?

-We now this is a hard one to answer, specially when you’re viewing it from the inside.
-Although it can be hard to step away and see it with a different perspective, now is the time to do it.
-Ask your customers, your friends, your kids or anyone that you’d like and hear what they have to say your website and how it feels.
-Ask them if it is clear.
-Does it feel like your brand or would they trust it.
-And for those that are close to you and know your business more than anyone else, do they think it reflects the quality that you want to be know for.
 Why is this so important?
 Well, according to web credibility research from Stanford, 75% of users admit to making judgments about a company’s credibility based on their website’s design.
 So we strongly recommend these starting points to get a clear understanding of your website and digital brand and ensure these are a true reflection of your business.
-Another interesting fact that supports this, is that according to The Real Business of Web Design by John Waters, nearly half of all consumers (46,1 percent) in the study, assessed credibility based in part on the appeal of the overall visual design of the site including layout, typography, font size and colour schemes.
+Another interesting fact that supports this, is that according to The Real Business of Web Design by John Waters, nearly half of all consumers (46,1 per cent) in the study, assessed credibility based in part on the appeal of the overall visual design of the site including layout, typography, font size and colour schemes.

 Long gone are the days that websites were built and set to forget.
-With the digital revolution that we are clearly living, your website is becoming a living and breathing extension of your business and requires more attention today than your actual store front, because if you don’t get them to engage with your website, they will never reach your store.
+With the digital revolution that we are clearly living, your website is becoming a living and breathing extension of your business and requires your attention more than ever, because if you don’t get your potential customers to engage with your website, they will never reach your store.

-If you are only now looking into creating a website for your business, then you should definitely have all of these in mind from the start and you’ll be on your way to creating something that will be last longing and provide your potential customers with an accessible, clear, simple and engaging experience.
+If you are only now looking into creating a website for your business, then you should definitely have all of these in mind from the start and you’ll be on your way to creating something that will be future proof and provide your potential customers with an accessible, clear, simple and engaging experience.

-We are here to help, either it be to provide advice and guidance, assist you with a review and update of your exisiting website or design and development of your new website, we have all the skills you’ll need with our Digital Strategy, Digital Design, Web Development and Digital Marketing services.
+We are here to help, either to provide advice and guidance, assist you with a review and update of your existing website or design and development of your new website, we have all the skills you’ll need to help you grow your business.
 If you need help don’t hesitate and get in touch.